Our mission: a companion to discovery

 In the hands of the finest characters.

 We are shaped by the characters who carry us.
-In the past, leaders such as Queen Elizabeth and Winston Churchill, and famed explorers like Edmund Hillary have all put their mark on the world with a Globe-Trotter in hand.
+In the past, leaders such as the late Queen Elizabeth II and Winston Churchill, and famed explorers like Edmund Hillary have all put their mark on the world with a Globe-Trotter in hand.
 While modern day icons Daniel Craig, David Beckham, Kate Moss and Emma Watson all choose Globe-Trotter to accompany them on life’s adventures.